byuitechops/EC3-POC2/body_copy.md

 WEEKLY
 * Self-Evaulate
   * Review your learning plan.
-Review your tracking tool and scoring sheet.
+Review your tracking tool.
   * Set new weekly goals.
   * Make plans to accomplish your goals.